 Restructure of the Banking Supervision Handbook

-This page gives an outline of our work to restructure and redesign the Banking Supervision Handbook.
-As the result of the Capital Review we are renaming the Banking Handbook as Bank Prudential Requirements.
+An outline of our work to restructure and redesign the Banking Supervision Handbook.
+As a result of the Capital Review, we are renaming the Banking Handbook as Bank Prudential Requirements.

 About the restructure